SLC-JS-Learners/2017-07-resources/README.md

  - [Don't use flexbox for overall page layout](https://jakearchibald.com/2014/dont-use-flexbox-for-page-layout/) When, where, and how to use Flexbox vs CSS Grid
  - [marksheet.io's CSS guide](http://marksheet.io/)
-   This guide teaches all the basics of CSS, even touching on SASS/SCSS
+   This guide teaches all the basics of CSS, and touches on SASS/SCSS

 ### CSS Grid
  - [Grid Garden](http://cssgridgarden.com/)